MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/api-reference/v1.0/dynamics-open-api.md

 The OAS is set up to use OAuth2 and accessing the default sandbox environment.
 Details can be changed in the contact to connect to specific environments (servers URL).

-## Trying the OAS
+## Previewing the OpenAPI contract
-Swagger UI is the client for displaying OpenAPIs and it can be downloaded here: [https://swagger.io/tools/swagger-ui/](https://swagger.io/tools/swagger-ui/).
-There are extensions for Visual Studio Code that enable previewing and editing.
+There are [extensions](https://marketplace.visualstudio.com/search?term=openapi&target=VSCode&category=All%20categories&sortBy=Relevance) for Visual Studio Code that enable previewing and editing.
+[SwaggerHub](https://swagger.io/tools/swaggerhub/) enables previewing and editing online.

-To host SwaggerUI in node.js follow the steps below:
+To run SwaggerUI locally, node.js can be used to serve the SwaggerUI, by following the steps below:

 1) Download OAS for Business Central as shown above.
 2) Install [Node.js](https://nodejs.org/en/download/).
 3) Copy the javascript code shown below and save it to a file with the filename `BC_OAS.js`.

     ```javascript
     const express = require('express');
     const app = express();